 - Debt-to-income ratio: 41%

-Individual mortgage lenders may have additional or more stringent requirements, so make sure to talk to your lender about the standards you need to meet in order to qualify.
+Individual mortgage lenders might have additional or more stringent requirements for these programs, so talk with your potential lender about the standards you must meet to qualify.

-In addition to the differences between individual mortgage products, there are also differences among lenders—especially when it comes to costs.
+There are also differences among lenders, particularly when it comes to costs.

 Mortgage lenders often differ in fees, closing costs, and even the interest rate they’re able to give you, so it’s important to shop around and get several quotes before deciding who will originate your loan.
-You should also ask about the down payment and any private mortgage insurance you’d be required to pay, as this will impact your up-front and long-term costs as well.
+You should also ask about the down payment and any private mortgage insurance you’d be required to pay, because this will impact your upfront and long-term costs as well.